 The options are endless

-Another piece of the pandemic is many not-for-profits have been negatively impacted by their ability to fundraise.
+Another piece of the past number of years is many not-for-profits have been negatively impacted by their ability to fundraise.
 For me I wanted to do something.

-Recently I used this photo from my Mom’s garden and turned it into a card that was printed at our local printer.
+This photo is from my Mom’s garden and was turned it into a photo card printed at our local printer.
 All proceeds from this card, featuring love and friendship, will go to the Canadian Cancer Society, in support of Breast Cancer Research.